Global Citizenship Options

 Citizenship by Investment

-Obtain a second passport by investing in a country's economy, real estate, or government bonds for enhanced global mobility.
+Obtain a second passport by investing in a country's economy, real estate, or government bonds.

 A long-term visa allowing foreign nationals to reside in a country, often leading to full citizenship over time.